top of page

 THE HANWELLS

-Keith and Barbara Hanwell got married in May 1955 and Keith’s father, Jack Hanwell senior, moved them into the family shop at Old Haywoods, Deepcar which belonged to the bakery W. & J. Hanwell Ltd. The following year Jack heard that Rusbys were selling up and he sent Keith to speak to them about buying the business; the actual building still belonged to Fox’s at this time.
-They then moved into a house on Bath Terrace, 11a Ford Lane (there had never been a number 13 due to superstition about it being an unlucky number).
-They had moved from a house with an indoor bathroom to one with no bathroom, and toilets at the end of the row.
-They lived here until they were able to move into the flat above the shop, possibly in October 1961.
+Keith and Barbara Hanwell got married in May 1955 and Keith’s father, Jack Hanwell senior, moved them into the family shop at Old Haywoods, Deepcar which belonged to the bakery W. & J. Hanwell Ltd. The following year Jack heard that Rusbys were selling up and he sent Keith to speak to them about buying the business.
+The actual building belonged to Fox’s at this time, so they must have bought it after Amy Rusby’s death.
+Keith and Barbara then moved into a house on Bath Terrace, 11a Ford Lane (there had never been a number 13 due to superstition about it being an unlucky number).
+They were not impressed that they had moved from a house with an indoor bathroom to one with no bathroom, and outside toilets at the end of the row.
+They lived here until they were able to move into the flat above the shop, possibly in October 1961, after alterations had been made to convert it into one dwelling.

 Nigel Hanwell has vague memories of the old Rusby’s shop.
 There was a long wooden counter to the right as you went in.
 There was a door into the downstairs flat behind the shop which contained an old black Yorkshire Range.
 The room was used for storage and was full of boxes.
 There was possibly an alcove off to the rear right where they made up sandwiches.
 Butter and sugar were weighed out as you wanted them, and the sugar bags were kept in an old dresser, which was eventually moved into the attic to be used as a work bench.